The Magic of IBUKU’s Bamboo Buildings

 Traditional Balinese craft meets Western engineering in an extraordinary building style

-- Writer James Dolan
+- Text by James Dolan

-- Photographer Tommaso Riva
+- Photography by Tommaso Riva

 “When properly treated, bamboo structures can last a lifetime or longer.”